nicoplv/debug-panel/README.md

 ## Installation

-Import the [package](https://github.com/nicoplv/debug-panel/raw/master/DebugPanel.unitypackage) on your project and that's all ... you have access easily to all the tags and layers on your code.
+Import the [last package](https://github.com/nicoplv/debug-panel/releases) on your project and that's all!

 ## Usage
 To log a variable awesomeVariable with the label "My Awesome Variable" on the group "My Awesome Group":